mcbookshelf/bookshelf/modules/bs.string/README.md

-# ⌚ Bookshelf Time
+# 🔠 Bookshelf String

-This datapack allows you to easily manage string in Minecraft.
+This module allows you to easily manage string in Minecraft.

 For more details and usage examples, check out the Bookshelf [documentation](https://docs.mcbookshelf.dev/en/latest/modules/string.html).